BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Deadly Strength â€” *The NazgÃ»l, known only as the Slayers of Men, wield their maces with frightening skill and strength.*
+Deadly Strength — *The NazgÃ»l, known only as the Slayers of Men, wield their maces with frightening skill and strength.*

 An army may include up to two Slayers of Men.
 Additionally, a Slayer of Men never suffers the -1 penalty for wielding a two-handed weapon.